JCDCalso/accessible-tex-skeletonizer/README.md

   * If the slide deck was generated without using default master slide templates, and titles were manually added as basic text boxes/shapes, `python-pptx` will not recognize arbitrary text boxes as titles.
 2. The number of lines equals the number of slides in the original .pptx file.

+#### Notes

-For slides without titles, an empty line will be printed.
+* For slides without titles, an empty line will be printed.
 It is adviseable to add your own title for this slide.

+* Does not seem to work with ppt, so if you have a ppt, it's pretty easy to upconvert to .pptx in PowerPoint "Save As"

 ### accompanying_doc_jinja_template.tex